 The page title section can be modified under Customize > Page title.
 You can choose to disable the page title section entirely, change its height, alignment, content and toggle the site’s breadcrumbs.
 Under the Colors section you can set a background color, a background image, an overlay color and also set the primary and the secondary text colors.

 In some cases, you might want to have different background images on different posts, pages and custom post types.
 To achieve that set the section up globally and then create or edit a page.
 On the right sidebar locate the Page title image field.
 Upload a new image and preview this page.
 As you can see we have successfully overridden the image set in the Customizer settings.

 On the theme’s demo the Page Title with Background option is disabled by default and the normal page title and subtitle are set to show.

-The footer on the theme’s demo is a standard 4-column widgetized area that can be populated with widgets through Customize > Widgets.
-You can customize it’s layout and adjust the colors by setting a background color & image and modify the border, title and text colors.
+The footer area is a widgetized area that can be populated with widgets through Customize > Widgets.
+You can also remove the credits at the very bottom of this area by visiting Customize > Footer > Credits content section.
+You can also adjust the colors by setting a background color & image and modify the border, title and text colors.

 The theme offers a lightbox for your images which is by default disabled to avoid conflicts with third party plugins which offer lightboxes.
 If you want to use it you can enable it under Customize > Utilities > Lightbox.

 You can choose to show the weather for a chosen location using the weather shortcode anywhere inside your installation.
 First you will need to set it up by providing an API key and location under Customize > Utilities > Weather.

 Some themes have dark color schemes which are reflected in the block editor, this can make working with certain blocks a bit harder.
 Enabling the editor dark mode using the provided checkbox will apply certain styles to the editor in order to improve the content creation experience.